Seeds to sow now: Broccoli, beetroot, cabbage, carrots, cauliflower, kale, kohlrabi, lettuce, radish, silverbeet, spring onions, swedes, turnips

 Some cover seeds also provide nitrogen as some are 'nitrogen fixers'.
 Seeds such as blue lupin, lucerne and broad beans are nitrogen-fixing which means they take up nitrogen from the soil and 'fix' it in these small nodules at the end of their roots.
 Come spring, you can chop down this cover crop and let it break down back into the soil.
 The nitrogen from these little nodules will then be released back into the soil in a form that other plants can then take up and absorb.

 Try your hand at seed saving so you can save money next time.
 It does pay to know if your seeds are hybrids or heirlooms, or if there was a chance of cross pollination in the garden.
-Read more about that here.
+Read more about cross-pollination.

 For cucurbit seed saving, let them grow huge and let their skin harden.
 Once mature, you can scoop the seeds out from the middle and wash them well to remove the pulp.
 Once collected, let the seeds dry out completely on a tray before storing in a dry, cool and dark place.